Ways You Can Serve

 Monthly Mission Projects: Our Church is committed to being in mission.
 We do a monthly mission project.
 They vary throughout the year.
 In the recent months, we have written encouraging notes to all the students at our local elementary school, worked on the church grounds, volunteered together at the Food Bank, and collected food for Skyline Urban Ministries.
 This is a great way to serving our community and getting to know the people of our church better.

-MARCH- Putnam Heights Academy is an alternative school (5th through High School) helping students realize their value, assists in leading them to their purpose, and helps them achieve their goals.
-They are located on NW 36th St, just west of Classen.
-We are collecting 150 $10 gift card to Sonic, one for each student as the school year comes to an end.
+MARCH- Putnam Heights Academy is an alternative school near the church.
+We collected 150 $10 gift cards to Sonic, one for each student as the school year comes to an end.

 FEBRUARY- COVID has hit our hospitals, clinics, and skilled nursing facilities very hard.
 We are grateful for all the people on the front lines, especially the doctors, nurses, and staff from our church.
 We sent trays of homemade cookies with our medial professional members to their places of work.

 JANUARY– Our church’s mission for this month is to help stock the freezer for Night Shelter, offering temporary housing for our houseless population.
-Please bring frozen meals (store bought or homemade) to the church throughout the month.
-Meals can be for one person or for a family, anything is appreciated!
+Members donated frozen meals (store bought or homemade) through our church.

 NOVEMBER– Thanksgiving Bags– Throughout the month of November, we collected grocery bags for Skyline Urban Ministries.
 We donated 70 bags to Skyline and kept 30 for our church pantry.